Dr Christina Stanley

 Outside of the university, Dr Stanley is a co-opted member of the British and Irish Association of Zoos and Aquariums (BIAZA) Research Committee; this enables her to help support member zoos/aquariums and researchers to carry out high quality, impactful research that has both animal welfare and conservation benefits.

-As a University Innovation Fellow, Dr Stanley’s main pedagogical research interests are in mechanisms for supporting positive mental health in academia and in the use of technology to enhance inclusive teaching practice.
-She uses a learner-centred approach in her teaching to ensure sessions are both inclusive and engaging.
+During her recent secondment as a University Innovation Fellow, Dr Stanley's major focus was around supporting positive mental health in academia and in the use of technology to enhance inclusive teaching practice.
+She continues to prioritise these areas and uses a learner-centred approach in her teaching to ensure sessions are both inclusive and engaging.

 Dr Stanley champions the development of students’ science communication skills and their freedom of choice in assessments, both of which are evident in her behavioural ecology-based modules at levels 6 (final year BSc) and 7 (MSc).